lildann/CV/README.md

 _Curatorial Internship_

 - Awarded an internship at MoMA PS1's curatorial department, working with international artists on exhibitions and events
-- Incredible experience living in a new city and working in the epicentre of a leading art institution, I loved adapting to a new environemnt and working in a large team, using my initiative and getting involved.
+- Incredible experience living in a new city and working in the epicentre of a leading art institution, I loved adapting to a new environemnt and working in a large team, using my initiative and getting involved

 **Sternberg Press, Berlin** (July 2013 to August 2014)
 _Editorial Assistant_